 Apache Industrial Services takes their value of empowering employees seriously, which is evident in their office lease at 250 Assay St for their new corporate headquarters.
 Located at the heart of Redemption Square, this signature building will have a world of amenities at its doorstep.
 Also the next home of McCord Development, 250 Assay St is designed to be LEED © certified and has adjacent garage parking, and beautiful views of Redemption Square.

 Located on Lockwood Road, the academic corridor continues with Lone Star College - a college with deep roots in Houston.
 Lone Star College serves more students than both the University of Texas and Ohio State University.
-At Generation Park, Lone Star College is building a 40,000-square-foot Process Technology Center that will focus on high-tech training to serve the needs of petrochemical, plastics, food and beverage, and pharmaceuticals industries.Houston continues to be the energy capital of the world and our graduates contribute to the success of the region.
+At Generation Park, Lone Star College's 40,000-square-foot Process Technology Center focuses on high-tech training to serve the needs of petrochemical, plastics, food and beverage, and pharmaceuticals industries.Houston continues to be the energy capital of the world and our graduates contribute to the success of the region.
 Our Process Technology center at Generation Park enables us to take the next step in accomplishing our mission of preparing our students with the critical skills that are in high demand from the world’s leading oil and gas companies.

 Stolt-Nielsen is one of the world’s leading providers of door-to-door transportation services for bulk-liquid chemicals and food-grade products.
 They have purchased six acres in Generation Park for the construction of their North American corporate headquarters as part of their plan to consolidate their Norwalk, CT and Houston, TX staff in one location.